 The Asian tiger mosquito (Aedes albopictus) is one of the two dominant container-breeding day-biting mosquitoes in Polk County alongside Aedes aegypti.
 The species is distinguished by its bold white-and-black banded legs and a single white stripe down the dorsal thorax.
-Aedes albopictus is a competent vector for dengue, chikungunya, Zika, and other arboviruses, and is the species driving most daytime mosquito complaints in residential Polk County yards.
+Aedes albopictus is a competent vector for dengue, chikungunya, Zika, and other arboviruses, and is the species driving most daytime mosquito complaints in residential Polk County yards, including Winter Haven and surrounding yards.

 Asian tiger mosquito biology